 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Plant and grow Haskap Berries – the earliest bearing berries of the season
+Plant and grow Haskap Berries – the earliest bearing berries of the season.

+Other names for these delicious berries are honeyberry and edible blue honeysuckle.
 Some people grow these berries on a large scale and use them for commercial sales.
 They would be a great option for farm sales or selling at the farmers markets.

 How to Grow Haskap Berries